ImperiumAeterna/BachelorDiplomaProject/README.md

 Half-cooperative Dijkstra provides multiple agents information to avoiding each other using weights changes according to each new agent's path.
 It's half-cooperative due to agents not provided about specific position of each other, just path in general.

 Bachelor degree diploma work defense done 20th of June 2022.
-Result of defense is 95/100 points (A grade in ECTS grading scale).
+Result of defense is 95/100 points ("A" grade in ECTS grading scale).